To make an appointment to see any of these collections, please contact the Special Collections at

 LLOYD GEORGE SEALY PAPERS

 These papers document the professional life of Lloyd Sealy who was the first black precinct sergeant in the NYPD, and later became a professor at John Jay College.
 We dedicated the Library to Lloyd Sealy, on that occasion an appreciation of Lloyd Sealy was written.

 These papers, dating to 1892-1911, mainly document the work of Fred and Edward Shibels, NYPD police detectives.
 Some papers pertain to other family members.
-A finding aid is available

 STATE OF NEW YORK, QUEENS COUNTY vs OLIVER DOXEY (1850)